One crucial factor is demographics if you don’t want to fly blind when marketing real estate.

 - More than 90% of millennials own smartphones (source)

-- There is not much trust for traditional advertising, 84% don’t trust it (source)
+- There is not much trust in traditional advertising; 84% don’t trust it. (source)

 - 70% are Snapchat users (source)

-- Millennials are 247% more likely to be influenced by social networking sites and blogs than by advertisement (source)
+- Millennials are 247% more likely to be influenced by social networking sites and blogs than by advertisements (source)

 The overlap with baby boomers is the use of search engines.

-According to this source, 62% of millennials make 5 searches per day and 68% do them on the phones.
+According to this source, 62% of millennials do five searches per day, and 68% do them on their phones.